-Our second CD is currently being recorded.
-It’s title will most probably be.
+Our second CD is almost ready.
+It’s title is.

 ( = Harmony Harbour )

 It will feature 11 tracks and will be a continuation of the imaginary voyage that was started with the first CD.

 The general symbolism of the album is of a harbour, a place for meetings and homecomings, where cultures live together in harmony.

 Several African styles are highlighted :rhythms and musical modes from Burkina Faso, Mali, Rwanda, Congo, and Senegal ; from the other side of the Atlantic ocean, a tango, a reggae, a dreamy very Coltranian track, and a bossa-nova will complete this rich musical palette.

 Vocal interventions by several african singers I have worked with in the past will add flavour to many tracks.